Porsche Macan Electric Review

 Running Costs and Pricing

-The Porsche Macan 4 Electric is sure to be the biggest selling model in the range, and the sub-£70,000 starting price is reasonable.
-But don’t expect that to be what you actually pay, as there is a huge array of options to choose from, and it’s quite easy to add thousands and thousands to the price in optional extras.
-That’s nothing new for Porsche, which is infamous for its options lists, so expect to pay more like £75 - £80,000 depending on how mad you want to go with the customisation and tech features.
+The Porsche Macan 4 Electric is likely to be the biggest selling model in the range, and it's reasonably priced for what you're getting.
+But don’t expect the list price to be what you actually pay, as there are a huge array of options to choose from, and it’s quite easy to add thousands and thousands to the price in optional extras.
+That’s nothing new for Porsche, which is infamous for its options lists and - in its defence - know that its customers like to personalise their car, hence offering such a huge array of colours and equipment variations.
+Unless you're going for the Macan Turbo, which does get a pretty generous amount of kit included, expect to be adding a good few thousand to the brochure price before you've got the Macan you really want.

 Verdict

 It drives like a Porsche, feels like a Porsche, smells like a Porsche and, well, it’s a Porsche.
 And everything that you expect of that – and probably more thanks to the electric power, rather than less.
-Plus, it’s usefully comfy and roomy.
+Plus, it’s comfy and roomy, so will be a great family car.

 Like the Porsche Macan Electric?
 Try these...